-To the south is a large east-west valley system called Lower Dolpo, and to the west is Mugu, which lies beyond the sacred Crystal Mountain and the Kanjiroba massif.
+In the south, there is a large east-west valley, Lower Dolpo and to the west is Mugu.
+It lies beyond the sacred Crystal Mountain and the Kanjiroba massif.
 To complete Dolpo’s isolation, the Khyaklum and Mt.
 Dhaulagiri create a natural border to Mustang and Annapurna to the east.
 A combination of ancient animist beliefs, Tibetan Buddhism, and Bon religions predominate throughout the region.

-There are a number of trekking options that run through Dolpo, they are all magnificent and provide some wonderful scenery.
-Most trekkers enter and exit Dolpo via the dirt airstrip at Juphal in Lower Dolpo.
-Alternatively, experienced groups could consider the more committing routes from Mustang (east) or Mugu (west), where trail finding and acclimatisation pose additional challenges.
-Perhaps the most beautiful place in Nepal is Phoksundo Lake, in the centre of Dolpo, which can be combined with trails to Shey (Crystal Mountain) to access Bhijer, Saldang and the northern villages, or Dho Tarap and the valleys to the east.
-There are also route options that follow the Bharbun Khola, through Chharka Bhot and even to Hidden Valley to the north of Dhaulagiri.
+There is also a number of trekking options that run through Dolpo, they are all magnificent and provide some wonderful scenery.
+Trekkers enter and exit Dolpo via dirt airstrip which is at Juphal in Lower Dolpo.
+Alternatively, experience groups also consider committing routes from Mustang (east) or Mugu (west).
+They found this trail as more acclimatized with more additional challenges.
+Phoksundo Lake, a beautiful lake and attractions of this place lies in the center of Dolpo.
+This trail combines to Shey (Crystal Mountain) to access Bhijer, Saldang, and the northern villages, or Dho Tarap and the valleys to the east.
+Other routes that also follow the Bharbun Khola, through Chharka Bhot and also Hidden Valley to the north of Dhaulagiri.

-Most of Dolpo trekking lies on Dolpa and eastern Mugu district, protected by the Shey Phoksundo National Park and Buffer Zone which covers a massive 3555 km2 and is the largest such park in Nepal.
-Referred to as a Trans-Himalayan Ecosystem (the lower, lush valleys of the mid-hills are linked with the arid Tibetan plateau), this is a culturally and environmentally sensitive and fragile region, which demands the utmost respect and care.
+Most part of Dolpo Trekking lies on Dolpa and eastern Mugu district.
+Shey Phoksundo National Park and Buffer Zone help to protect this trekking area.
+It also covers a massive 3555 km2 and is the largest such park in Nepal.
+Referred to as a Trans-Himalayan Ecosystem (the lower, lush valleys of the mid-hills are linked with the arid Tibetan plateau), this is a culturally and environmentally sensitive and also fragile region, which demands the utmost respect and care.